Chapter 5 Basic Statistics

 Create data frame for violin plot including the height of the male group and the female group as well as a column indicating which group it comes from.

-data <- data.frame(height = c(male_height, female_height), group = c(rep("male", length(male_height)), rep("female", length(female_height))))
+<- data.frame(height = c(male_height, female_height), group = c(rep("male", length(male_height)), rep("female", length(female_height)))) data

-Use ggplot2 to plot a violin plot of height in male and female group.
+to plot a violin plot of height in male and female group.

 ggplot(data, aes(factor(group),height)) +